kissflow/lcnc-sdk-js/docs/src/content/docs/app/Page/component.md

 ---
 title: Component
-description: Retrieves component instance
+description: Gives component instance and their methods
 sidebar:
     order: 11
 ---

 ## Get component instance

-To retrieve a component instance
+This method lets you to retrieve a component instance

 ###### Syntax